camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Procedure

-This procedure requires your Helm values file, `camunda-values.yml,` in `aws/dual-region/Kubernetes,` used to deploy dial-region Camunda clusters.
+This procedure requires your Helm values file, `camunda-values.yml,` in `aws/dual-region/kubernetes,` used to deploy Dial-region Camunda clusters.

 Ensure that the values for `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL` and `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL` correctly point to their respective regions.
 The placeholder in `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS` should contain the Zeebe endpoints for both regions, the result of the `aws/dual-region/scripts/generate_zeebe_helm_values.sh`.